-3. Take Inventory of Your Senses and Relax Into Your Body and Breathe
+Step 3: Take Inventory of Your Senses and Relax Into Your Body and Breathe

 If you’re lying down (typically for sound bath meditation), or seated, start to scan and feel for tense parts of your body.
 Gradually let go and let yourself sink into the space you are inhabiting.
 Scan over your entire body, one body part at a time, feel the temperature of the room, and the sensation of your body in its chosen posture.

 The breath should be a main focus.
 Breathe in deeply and exhale in a measured tempo.
-Try alternating 4 seconds in and 8 seconds out.
+Try alternating 4 seconds in, and 8 seconds out.

-4. Start Focusing In On Your Music
+Step 4: Start Focusing In On Your Music

 When you feel yourself relaxing, you can begin focusing on the music you chose.
 Music will help anchor you into your meditation.
 For example, if you start thinking about something that happened today, or a stray thought crops up, you can hone in on the music playing instead of the distracting thought or memory.
-Use the music as a way to bring your attention back to the present moment you're in.
+Use the music as a way to bring your attention back to the present moment.

 Practice redirecting your train of thought from various distractions, to the music.
-The more you can really listen to the music and the sense it evokes in your body, the deeper you may sink into your meditation.
+The more you can really listen to the music and the sense it evokes in your body, the deeper you may sink into your session.

-5. Let Go And Be In The Moment
+Step 5: Let Go And Be In The Moment

 The last thing you’ll want to do as you meditate, is attempt to fully let go.
 This can seem like a vague step, but it’s actually really simple.
 Meditation is all about living in the present moment, meditating with music does not change this.
 As you go about your practice, keep trying to let go.
 Let go of unwanted thoughts of the past and the future.